evindunn/circuitpython_tzdb/README.rst

 Build
 =====

-To regenerate the timezone database file `tzdb/_tzdb.msgpack <./tzdb/_tzdb.msgpack>`_
+To regenerate the timezone database files in `tzdb/_zones <./tzdb/_zones>`_

 #.
 Create a python>=3.9 environment: ``python3.9 -m venv .venv``
 #.
 Activate the environment: ``source .venv/bin/activate``
 #.
 Install dependencies: ``pip install -r requirements.txt``
 #.
 And run the ``utils/generate_tz_db.py`` script: ``./utils/generate_tz_db.py``

+This creates a python file in `_zones <./tzdb/_zones>`_ for each timezone.
-This creates a msgpack-encoded dictionary that maps names to utc offsets throughout the year using python3.9's `ZoneInfo <https://docs.python.org/3/library/zoneinfo.html>`_
+These files each contain a dictionary that maps names to utc offsets throughout the year using python3.9's `ZoneInfo <https://docs.python.org/3/library/zoneinfo.html>`_

-This file is included in this repository/package and is current as of 2022-05-01
+This file is included in this repository/package and is current as of 2022-05-22

 See `tzdb/_timezone.py <./tzdb/_timezone.py>`_ for details on how it's used